“WANTED: hoof trimmers! Please contact!”

-- ‘Why should the professional trimmer be an asset to my operation and be part of my team?’
+- Why should a professional trimmer be an asset to my operation and be part of my team?

-To summarize, maintaining a healthy herd requires:
+In summary, maintaining a healthy herd requires:

-- and preventative maintenance.
+- Preventative maintenance.

 This approach will help you achieve your goals and maximize your ROI.